AbdulShabazz/DataStructInspector/structinspector/README.md

 The extension will then track any and all changes made to the struct, which will be reflected when you hover over it as you progress through your code.

-If you want to track a struct that is defined in a different file, you can use the `#include <filename>` directive or the `import [module.name]` to include the file or module name in your workspace.
+"structinspector" allows you to design around a test case, such that "compilation equals verification"!

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.